So, what's maths really good for? Read this post and learn why studying Mathematics in High School really will make your

 Imagine another situation where you are playing a card game with your friend, and spades are the best cards.
 You both have five cards each, nine spades have already been played, and there are 14 cards left in the deck.
 If you have two spades, you can work out that it’s very likely that the other player has less spades than you, and come up with your winning strategy accordingly.

 The next time you challenge someone to a card game, see if you can use your knowledge of probability to help you win.

 Planning how you use your time is one of the best ways to improve your productivity and a great example of how you use simple arithmetic in your everyday life.
 Correctly applying rules of addition, subtraction, multiplication or division when planning your time can lead you to make the best decisions now, in order to get the most out of the rest of the week.

 For example, a famous author is coming to visit your school from 3:30pm – 4:30pm, and you would really love to go and see her.
 However it takes 35 mins to get home from school, and you have soccer practice at 7:00pm.
 It takes 15 mins to get to soccer practice, and after soccer practice, you will be exhausted and need to sleep.
 If you go to see the author, you must plan how much time you will have left to do your homework, and eat dinner.
 Will there be enough time for you to finish that Maths assignment?

-Are you ready for the HSC trials?
+Are you ready for the HSC Exams in October?
 Don’t take chances!
 Our 6 day intensive Trial Prep course will get you exam ready.
 Guided by our HSC Maths expert you’ll get across the entire syllabus in less than a week.